As part of a Transport for London initiative, Westminster City Council is working with all schools in the City to produce School Travel Plans (STPs).

 There is a statutory duty under the Education and Inspections Act 2006 to promote sustainable travel to and from school, and between schools and other institutions.

-Westminster continually assist education establishments to produce and maintain approved School Travel Plans and promote and encourage sustainable travel and transport for children and young people from the ages of 5 to 18 year olds.
+Westminster City Council continually assist education establishments to produce and maintain approved School Travel Plans and promote and encourage sustainable travel and transport for children and young people from the ages of 5 to 18 year olds.